ruvnet/agentic-devops/README.md

 ## Advanced Usage

 For advanced users, the Agentic DevOps tool offers additional features and customization options:

-### Custom Scripts
-Add custom scripts and configurations in the `./modules` directory.
-Ensure they follow the same structure and import necessary modules.

 ### Integration with CI/CD
 Integrate the tool with external CI/CD pipelines by including it in your build scripts and using its CLI commands.